yanzhou-git/Module-Structuring-and-Testing-Data/Sprint-1/4-stretch-explore/chrome.md

 invoke the function `alert` with an input string of `"Hello world!"`;

 What effect does calling the `alert` function have?
+It pops out an alert from the browser.

 Now try invoking the function `prompt` with a string input of `"What is your name?"` - store the return value of your call to `prompt` in an variable called `myName`.

 What effect does calling the `prompt` function have?
 What is the return value of `prompt`?
+The prompt() pops out a dialog with text and input.
+The return value is the value the user filled.